ADAS Calibration and Car Insurance: What's Covered and What You'll Pay

 Frequently Asked Questions

 Why won't my insurance pay for ADAS calibration after a collision?
 Insurers most commonly deny ADAS calibration claims due to insufficient documentation linking the calibration to the covered repair, lack of pre-authorization, or adjuster unfamiliarity with OEM requirements.
-To appeal a denial, ask your shop to provide OEM manufacturer position statements, pre- and post-repair diagnostic scan reports, and time-stamped calibration photos alongside a detailed invoice showing calibration as a separate required service.
-Most denials can be successfully overturned with proper evidence — having the vehicle owner contact the insurer directly also tends to improve outcomes.
+Some insurers also require certified shops using specific OEM-approved tools, and work performed at non-certified facilities may be denied outright.
+To appeal, ask your shop to provide OEM manufacturer position statements, pre- and post-repair diagnostic scan reports, and time-stamped calibration photos alongside a detailed invoice showing calibration as a separate required service.

 How much does ADAS calibration cost out of pocket if insurance won't pay?
-Most ADAS calibrations cost between $150 and $600 per system, depending on the vehicle and repair type.
-Windshield camera calibration typically runs $150–$500, while radar sensor calibrations range from $300–$600.
-If multiple systems require calibration or your vehicle requires both static and dynamic methods, total costs can exceed $1,000.
-Dealership pricing generally runs higher than independent ADAS-certified shops, often reaching $500–$1,200 for complex jobs.
+Most ADAS calibrations cost between $150 and $600 per system at an independent shop, depending on the vehicle and repair type.
+Windshield camera calibration typically runs $150–$500, while radar sensor calibrations range from $300–$600, with forward-facing cameras averaging around $500 industry-wide.
+If multiple systems require calibration or your vehicle requires both static and dynamic methods, total costs can exceed $1,000 — and dealership pricing can push $500–$1,200 for complex jobs.

 What is the difference between static and dynamic ADAS calibration?
 Static calibration is performed in a controlled shop environment using specialized target boards to precisely align sensors and cameras.
 Dynamic calibration is performed while driving the vehicle under specific conditions — like certain speeds on roads with clear lane markings — allowing the system to self-calibrate in real-world conditions.
-Some vehicle manufacturers require both types after certain repairs, which increases cost and time.
+Some vehicle manufacturers, including Toyota, Honda, Ford, Subaru, and Tesla, require both types after certain repairs, which increases cost and time.
 Your repair shop should reference the OEM service manual to determine which method is required for your specific vehicle.

 Is ADAS calibration required by law after a windshield replacement?
-There is no single federal law currently requiring ADAS calibration, but New York enacted legislation in December 2025 requiring glass shops to disclose when calibration is needed and refer customers to qualified facilities.
-Arizona has similar shop-transparency rules in effect.
+There is no single comprehensive federal law currently requiring ADAS calibration, but New York enacted legislation in December 2025 (amended January 2026) requiring glass shops to disclose when calibration is needed and refer customers to qualified facilities.
+Arizona's SB 1410 requires shops to meet or exceed OEM specs and imposes fines up to $2,500 per violation.
 Most vehicle manufacturers independently require calibration in their OEM service guidelines — making it a manufacturer mandate even without universal legal enforcement.
-A federal standard through NHTSA is actively being debated in Congress as of early 2026, with the ADAS Functionality & Integrity Act advancing in committee in February 2026.
+A federal standard through NHTSA is actively being considered in Congress as of early 2026, with H.R.
+6688 advancing with bipartisan support.

 Compare Car Insurance Rates in Ohio